abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 ---

 ### `kubectl create`
-`kubectl create` creates an object from a json, yaml manifest or optionally `stdin`.
+`kubectl create` creates an object from the commandline (`stdin`) or a supplied json/yaml manifest.
 The manifests can be specified with the `-f` or  `--filename` flag that can point to either a file, or a directory containing multiple manifests.

 **Command**
 ```